brentvollebregt/spotify-lyrics-viewer/README.md

 ### 🧪 Development Setup

+#### Client

 When running the client in development mode using `npm start`, the client will use the `REACT_APP_API_ROOT` environment variable value to decide where to send requests.
 If this is not provided, the current hosted URL will be used.

+#### Server

 `npm run dev` can also be used for development of the server; this allows for hot-reloading.
 Running the client using `npm start` and setting `REACT_APP_API_ROOT` to where the server is running will allow for a development setup with hot-reloading.

+When running the server locally, HTTPS needs to be setup due to the use of Secure=true on cookies (due to SameSite="none").
+The server will look for `server.cert` and `server.key` in the current working directory to use for SSL.
+When first setting up the server, do the following:

+1. Generate `server.cert` and `server.key` by execute `openssl req -nodes -new -x509 -keyout server.key -out server.cert` in the root directory.
+2. Start the server by executing `npm run dev` in the root directory.
+3. Go to `https://localhost:5000/` and click "Advanced" -> "Proceed to localhost (unsafe)", this solves ERR_CERT_AUTHORITY_INVALID for development.

-> `launch.json` also offers the ability to connect and debug the the server when running `npm run dev`.
+> `launch.json` offers the ability to connect and debug the the server when running `npm run dev`.

 ## Screenshot